-Coincidentally, here’s another article about how the Bureau of Cannabis Control (BCC) is ramping up enforcement efforts to squash unlicensed cannabis businesses.
+Coincidentally, here’s another article about how the Department of Cannabis Control (DCC) is ramping up enforcement efforts to squash unlicensed cannabis businesses.

-But the Bureau isn’t only looking for unlicensed businesses.
+But the Department isn’t only looking for unlicensed businesses.
 They are dropping in on those who have already received state licenses to make sure they are complying with the new regulations.
 Unfortunately, many of these compliance checks haven’t turned out well.
-The BCC shared the five most common compliance issues.
+The DCC shared the five most common compliance issues.

 1. Not identifying camera locations on the premises diagram

 Many cannabis businesses are submitting incomplete premises diagrams with their licensing applications.
 Some are failing to identify the correct location of each camera at their facility on the premises diagram they submit with their license application, if at all.
 Furthermore, the DCC is cautioning businesses not to forget to assign a number to each camera for identification purposes.

 2. Not identifying limited-access areas on the premises diagram

 Businesses are failing to identify their limited-access areas on the premises diagram they submit with their license application.
 Don’t make this simple mistake!
 Clearly label the limited-access areas of your facility on the premises diagram.

 3. Not showing continuous or direct access to the premises on the premises diagram

 By now, you are probably noticing a pattern.
 Many licensees are missing a simple aspect of their premises diagram: showing continuous or direct access to the premises.
 Premises diagrams need to show all boundaries, dimensions, entrances and exits, walls, rooms, windows, etc. Make sure you submit a detailed premises diagram with your state license application, and make sure it includes all of the doors and entrances at your facility.